Very often we have no choice but to buy food that is over-packaged.

 But what’s the difference between compostable and biodegradable packaging?

-Both are better for the environment than a lot of alternatives, but it’s not always clear which is best.
-Here’s some help to clear things up.
+Both are better for the environment than a lot of alternatives.
+But it’s not always clear which is best.

 Why Do We Need All This Packaging in the First Place?